 Capability for work questionnaire

-Most people who apply for ESA will need to have a face-to-face assessment with a healthcare professional.
-This is called a work capability assessment.
-The assessments are carried out by the Health Assessment Advisory Service, usually at one of their centres.
+The work capability assessment is a face-to-face assessment with a healthcare professional.
+It is carried out by the Health Assessment Advisory Service, usually at one of their centres.
 If you have to travel to the assessment, you can claim travel expenses.
 If your disability makes it difficult or impossible to travel to the assessment, you can ask for the assessor to come to your home instead.